fex01/servicenow-notes/sn-cmdb.md

   - Ensure consistent service definitions and governance.
   - Drive continuous improvement using best practices and built-in ServiceNow capabilities.

+### Marketing Numbers

+- CMDB Fundamentals:
+  - Gartner estimates that downtime can cost enterprises up to `$300K an hour`
+    - can be much more for outages in the financial services industry
+  - CMDB can save an organization up to `40%` with respect to ongoing IT efforts
+- Health Matters: CMDBs with good health scores result in (CMDB Health Deep Dive):
+  - 27% faster Time to resolve high priority Incidents
+  - 46% fewer High priority Incidents overall
+  - 20% faster Time to fulfill requests
+  - 26% Fewer failed Changes
+  - 14% Lower age of vulnerabilities
+  - 12% Faster time to close Changes
+  - 28% Lower age of critical vulnerabilities
+  - 22% Fewer reopened Incidents
+  - 485% Increase in Incidents resolved by Problem

 ---

 ## 2. Resources